Geeksltd/GCop/Rules/GCop217.md

 A validation method named as `ValidateSomething()` is expected to be void, and throw an exception if necessary.

-A validation method named as `IsSomethingValid()` is expected to not throw an exception, and instead return true/false.
+A validation method named as `IsSomethingValid()` is expected to not throw an exception, and instead return true or false.

 ## Example